 This collection contains complete digital scans of over 300 early modern English bound manuscripts from the Clark Library.
 Dating primarily from the seventeenth- and eighteenth-centuries, these handwritten texts comprise a vast range of manuscript genres, including commonplace books, miscellanies, recipe collections, historical treatises, literary manuscripts, sermon notebooks, scientific texts, heraldic manuals, musical collections, travel narratives, legal compilations, and account books.
 Together, these items offer an expansive research archive for historians and literary critics, with particular strengths in social history, history of food and medicine, musicology, textual studies, and history of the book.
 Digitization of these items has been made possible by the generous support of CLIR, who awarded the Clark a Digitizing Hidden Collections grant in 2015.

-Comprising ten early modern printed books bearing handwritten annotations, this collection offers much evidence for studying the material history of reading.
-The annotated books were digitized as part of a pilot project by the William Andrews Clark Memorial Library (who owns the physical books) and the UCLA Digital Library Program.
-The books collected here range in subject matter (from science and natural history to literature and philosophy), time period (1570–1779), and type of annotation (from scholarly commentary and cross-referencing to printers’ notations and polemical criticism).
-The annotators themselves include translator John Florio, literary critic John Dennis, French bibliophile François-Louis Jamet, English ephemera collector Narcissus Luttrell, avian enthusiast Judith Gowing, York printer Thomas Gent, London lawyer Thomas Turner, and country vicar Thomas Austen, and many other identified and unidentified readers.
+Comprising over 250 early modern printed books bearing handwritten annotations, this collection offers rich evidence for studying the material history of reading.
+The books collected here range in subject matter (from science and natural history to literature and philosophy), time period (1472–1818), and type of annotation (from scholarly commentary and cross-referencing to printers’ notations and polemical criticism).
+The annotators themselves include translator John Florio, literary critic John Dennis, painter William Hogarth, French bibliophile François-Louis Jamet, English ephemera collector Narcissus Luttrell, avian enthusiast Judith Gowing, York printer Thomas Gent, London lawyer Thomas Turner, country vicar Thomas Austen, and many other identified and unidentified readers.
 Digitization of these items has been made possible by the generous support of the National Endowment for the Humanities, which awarded the Clark a Humanities Collections and Reference Resources Grant in 2017.
 The project concludes at the end of October 2018, when the remainder of the digitized annotated books will be published online.

 This website is part of a pilot project to digitize ten annotated books from the collection of the William Andrews Clark Memorial Library at UCLA.
 Though modest in scope, it functions as a small digital exhibition/archive of early modern annotated books.
 Each of the books represents a different time period, subject, and/or method of annotation.
 XML-encoded transcriptions (custom or TEI) accompany high-resolution scans to give users a new kind of access to annotated books.
 To date, eight of ten books have fully encoded transcriptions available on this site, and transcriptions of the final two are forthcoming.
 The Gladys Krieble Delmas Foundation not only has made these transcriptions possible but is also making possible the transcription of approximately ten codex manuscripts in summer 2018.